Data Warehouse

 homogenous vector farm

-Independent Groups of Different-size Users Using the Same Application but Needing Separate Data
+Independent Groups of Different-Size Users Using the Same Application but Needing Separate Data

 In reality, most groups of users are not the same.
 Take a software-as-a-service (SAAS) provider for example.
 A SAAS provider might provide a cloud service to a variety of customers, big and small, over the internet.
 In this case, the provider certainly would not want to dedicate an entire server (virtual or on-premises) to very small customers.
 In this case, using schemas (a method of creating separate ownership in a singular database), the provider can group small customer usage on one Vector instance, while servicing other with their own instances.
 In cases, where these is a particularly large customer, they could make that server bigger, but still maintaining the same structure.
 Management of all these servers is still same using schemas.
 Actian Vector provides tremendous query performance to all users.